 Beyond that, Walt Disney World has Festival of Fantasy, which remains highly popular among guests.
-(However, that isn’t stopping them from temporarily replacing Happily Ever After!)
+(However, that didn’t stop them from replacing Happily Ever After!)
 There are also unused floats in Paris, Tokyo, and Hong Kong if Walt Disney World wanted to assemble its own unique 50th Anniversary parade.

 Another similar rumor concerns Magic Kingdom receiving Paint the Night, the light parade created for Disneyland’s 60th Anniversary.
 This one makes more sense, as Magic Kingdom does not have a night parade and Disneyland Resort wasn’t using this even pre-closure.
 It’s one of two night parades simply sitting in an off-site California storage facility.

 Regardless of which it is, if the plan were to bring a parade from California to Florida, it would need to happen very soon, as refurbishing floats and costumes, plus hiring and training performers takes time.
 At this point, any new-to-Florida parade would like arrive next year.
 Again, we expect a “soft reboot” of the World’s Most Magical Celebration in mid-2022.
 Debuting new rides and entertainment then makes sense.